1Password/ppa/identifiers/README.md

 And so while throwing away the key provides the strongest guarantees, I will sketch a hash key management proposal.

+In these cases, in which a longer term key is stored, the `anonymize_field()` function in the sample code illustrates the usage.
+It is responsible for fetching the key for the given field from security storage, creating the anonymizer, and using that anonymizer.
+Offering this high level function means that the calling code never has to deal with the secret hash key.

 ### A key per identifier field

 There should be a separate key for each identifier.